 At Boston Children’s Chorus (BCC), our top priority is the safety and health of our community.
 With the help of our Reopening Task Force, BCC returned to in-person singing in the fall of 2021.
 Throughout the fall semester, we continued to monitor the evolving situation.
 In December with the rise of Omicron, we reconvened medical experts in our community to reevaluate our plans to return to in-person singing in January of 2022.

-Boston Children’s Chorus does not require vaccination for our singers to participate in regular programming; however, vaccination is required to perform in all concert venues in the city of Boston.
-As such, only vaccinated singers will be able to perform live.
+Boston Children’s Chorus does not require vaccination for our singers to participate in regular programming; however, we will follow the performing guidelines for each concert venue.
+As such, there are instances in which only vaccinated singers will be able to perform live.
 BCC highly encourages vaccination against COVID-19 for the safety of our entire community.

 BCC will continue core mitigation strategies throughout the 2021-2022 season.
 In continued consultation with medical advisors and our Reopening Task Force, the strategies below and other BCC reopening guidance issued this year will remain in effect through the end of the season unless otherwise notified.

 BCC staff will continue to work in a hybrid in-person/working-from-home schedule.
 The BCC office at 20 Old Colony will be open to singers only during scheduled rehearsal times.
 Only BCC staff will have access to BCC’s office spaces and equipment.
 BCC staff will remain masked while onsite at BCC HQ.
 100% of BCC’s teaching and office staff are fully vaccinated.

 The guidelines outlined below will be in effect for all BCC-hosted activities, including but not limited to in-person rehearsals and live performances.